-Masking my Meaning offers a single black ‘no’ buried in a field of easy red ‘yes’s.
+Masking my Meaning offers a single black no buried in a field of easy red yeses.
 This is a picture of my odd little self uncomfortably seeing or being something in a world of someone else’s comfortable norm.
 So much so that even having a trivial preference requires great courage.
 For example, I arrived at NYU in 1980.
 The social culture was starkly different from my post hippy-feminist-pride San Francisco upbringing.
 The first time I heard a JAP joke I said “Hey.
 That’s not OK.”
-And was corrected “oh, no, it’s Jewish American Princess.”
+And was corrected.
+“Oh, no, it’s Jewish American Princess.”
 As if antisemitism and misogyny were more palatable.

-Others depict the result of persistent pressure as in Protecting my Tender Heart in which repeated experience of untrustworthy circumstances makes saying “yes” harder to reach over 4 panels.
+Others depict the result of persistent pressure as in Protecting my Tender Heart in which repeated experience of untrustworthy circumstances makes saying “yes” harder to reach over four panels.

 Each piece has a unique title and diagrams a scenario from my life when my voice collapsed or didn’t.
 Larger later works address questions of power through scale.
-Great big ‘NO’s against tiny ‘no’s or the rhythms of small ‘no’s building into large forms just as a quiet thrum shows me what I really think.
+Great big NOes against tiny ‘no’s or the rhythms of small noes build into large forms, just as a quiet thrum shows me what I really think.

-Some years later I found myself the sole remaining witness to toxic dumping.
+Some years later, I found myself the sole remaining witness to toxic dumping.
 I didn’t even know.
-I was just suddenly out a job and out of a graduate program following some testing in a foundry.
-When I put the pieces together I blew the whistle.
-People think that’s a one step move.
+I was just suddenly out of a job and out of a graduate program following some testing in a foundry.
+When I put the pieces together, I blew the whistle.
+People think that’s a one-step move.
 Not at all.
 First you go to your faculty, then chair, then department head for personal relief.
 A hopeful meeting with the president of the university let me know I was of no concern.
 File a complaint, talk to the union.
-A hundred ‘no’s for the ombudsman to shine me on and then publish a report concluding that there is no evidence to support that the university has been dumping tons of toxic waste into the sanitary landfill for thirty years.
-A ‘no’ for each letter to state OSHA, the Sierra Club, federal OSHA and even then, a ‘no’ for every on-site visit finding no fault generating yet another letter from me saying ‘look again.’
-A no from me for a NDA and a settlement.
+A hundred noes for the ombudsman to shine me on and then publish a report concluding that there is no evidence to support that the university has been dumping tons of toxic waste into the sanitary landfill for thirty years.
+A no for each letter to state OSHA, the Sierra Club, federal OSHA, and even then, a no for every on-site visit finding no fault generating yet another letter from me saying, “Look again.”
+A no from me for an NDA and a settlement.
 A few years later someone guessed maybe I was right.

-I glued those thousands of giant ‘NO’s end to end for miles and rolled them up into a wheel resembling a mill stone.
+I glued those thousands of giant NOes end to end for miles and rolled them up into a wheel resembling a mill stone.